DaliborVlaho/EquationLab/README.md

-# EquationLab
+## About
-Advanced Web-based Security Training Lab.
+EquationLab is Advanced Web-based Security Training Lab.